Prince Albert Taylor Jr.: Honors

 In recognition of his service to Liberia, the Government twice decorated him.
 At the time he was awarded "The Venerable Knighthood of the Pioneers," he was one of only two private citizens ever to receive this highest decoration of Liberia.
-Bishop Taylor also received the St. George's Award Medal (in 1964) for distinguished service to The Methodist Church.
+Taylor also received the St. George's Award Medal (in 1964) for distinguished service to The Methodist Church.

-The Rev. Dr. Taylor also received several honorary degrees.
+Taylor also received several honorary degrees.
 Rust College awarded him the Doctor of Divinity degree in 1949.
 Gammon Seminary did as well in 1950, as did Dickinson College (D.D., 1967).
 Philander Smith College awarded the LL.D.
 And the University of Puget Sound awarded the Litt.D.

-Other Accomplishments
+Other accomplishments

-During the riots in Newark, New Jersey in 1967, Bishop Taylor was appointed a member of the Commission on Civil Disorders by Governor Richard J. Hughes.
+During the riots in Newark, New Jersey in 1967, Taylor was appointed a member of the Commission on Civil Disorders by Governor Richard J. Hughes.